Belly fetish: Evolutionary perspective

+The evolutionary need for ventral-ventral contact may also arise from the need for physical contact, which is critical for human development.
+This connection to early human development, where close physical contact is essential for survival, could explain why belly-to-belly contact remains comforting and desirable in the context of the paraphilia.

 Belly-to-belly contact might also play a role in sexual selection, where close physical proximity and the sharing of warmth could be seen as indicators of a strong, nurturing partnership and the ability to provide nurturance to offspring.
 This contact, whether in sexual or non-sexual contexts, can strengthen interindividual bonds, contributing to a sense of security and mutual support.

 Psychological and socioemotional perspective

 For some, belly-to-belly contact can be a deeply sensory experience, evoking feelings of comfort, safety, and connection.
 The warmth and softness of this contact can be soothing and contribute to emotional regulation, much like how infants are calmed by close physical contact with their caregivers.
 In adult relationships, this contact can reinforce a sense of closeness and emotional intimacy, extending beyond romantic contexts to include friendships and family bonds.